nmsa/tma-framework-m/development/probes/probe-k8s-network/README.md

  ```
 kubectl cp prometheus/node_exporter-0.17.0-rc.0.linux-amd64 <pod-name>:/
 ```
-With Node Exporter application in pod, to run it, you should execute the following command:
+With Node Exporter application in the pod, to run it, you should execute the following command:
  ```
 kubectl exec -ti <pod-name> -- cd /node_exporter-0.17.0-rc.0.linux-amd64 && ./node_exporter
 ```